ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Insurance
 - Financial Services

+What is the _urgent problem_ that I'm _solving_ for _businessowners_ that they are willing to _payfor_
+- Feedback
+- Market Research

+Rank Audiences you want to pursue (B2C)
+Top Established Audiences

+1. People who play online games
+2. People who play console games
+3. People who buy crypto currencies to make money
+4. Entrepeneurs and Founders

+Rank Audiences you want to pursue (B2B)
+1. VP Eng + CTO
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.

+1. Entreprenerus and Foudners - What they pay for

+1. Pick an audience
+2. Document what they pay for in priority and why
+3. Find something to offer them with higher value to substitute or complement what they're already paying for.

+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.

+User lattice
+- Home Owner

+- Paying Lattice

+- Mortgage - P1
+- Repairs - P1
+- Heating/Cooling - P1
+- Plumbing - P0

+PAying for

+{$your product$, a, b, c, d, e, f,}

 ## Business
 - After there is product-market-fit, there is a business
 - A product built that serves a customer that is willing to pay

 ## Company

 1. Startups are hard because you are creating things from scratch that hasn't been done before and the path to doing so is not clear and straight forward.
 2. Startups fail because the people operating and involved with them sometimes do not have the same goals, motivaitons and intentions